MiloMT/MovieMaestro/README.md

 Registered Users:
 - As a registered user, I want to create and manage my account settings, including language preferences and default filters, to personalize my browsing experience.
 - As a registered user, I want to maintain a "watched list" of movies that I've already seen, so that they are excluded from future recommendations and searches.
+- As a registered user, I want to be able to save movies that I like the look of so that I can watch them later.

 Specific Users:
 - As a parent, I want to filter movies based on appropriation, so that my children can watch appropriate movies.